StePoli-00/P.A.W.K/README.md

 # Smart Robotics Project
-This repo contains code of Smart Robotics Project
+This Repository contains the code of Smart Robotics Project

 # Setup